 Lamb shawarma’s iconic status reaches well beyond the borders of the Middle East.
 Come to think of it, what better way to eat a roast than in a casual pita-pocket.
 Genius!
-I’ve deviated slightly from tradition by including a splash of red wine and a little stock for a gravy.
-The result is a chestnut-coloured pan gravy that coats the meat and will have everyone licking their fingers.
+I’ve deviated slightly from tradition by including a splash of red wine and a little stock for the gravy.
+The result is a chestnut-coloured pan sauce that’ll have everyone breaking bread to mop up the sticky jam.

-As Ottolenghi, our Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is with warm pita pockets piled high with slices of warm lamb, finely chopped onion, parsley and a smattering of sumac.
+As Ottolenghi, the Middle Eastern guru explains in his book, Jerusalem. – The best way to eat a shawarma is with warm pita pockets filled with slices of warm lamb, chopped onion, parsley and a sprinkling of sumac.
 Finish with the quintessential tomato and cucumber salad.
 If your Easter celebration leads you in this direction, I’d include a bowl of hummus and a tabbouleh inspired bulgar wheat salad, too.
-Alternatively, roast potatoes with all the trimmings are not bad either.
+Alternatively, roast potatoes with all the trimmings are also good.

 Slow roast lamb shank shawarma